-- (A) "Change in Duty Station" shall mean the moving of an employee to a duty station located within 50 miles, by highway, of his current duty station. - (B) "Duty station" shall mean the place which is designated as an employee's official headquarters. - (C) "Broadband level" shall mean all positions which are sufficiently similar in knowledge, skills, and abilities, and sufficiently similar as to kind or subject matter of work, level of difficulty or responsibilities, and qualification requirements of the work, to warrant the same treatment as to title, pay band, and other personnel transactions. - (D) "Reassignment" shall mean the moving of an employee: from a position in one broadband level to a different position in the same broadband level or to a different broadband level having the same maximum salary - (1) to a position in the same broadband level and same maximum salary but with different duties; - (2) to a position in the same broadband level and same maximum salary, regardless of the duties, but to a different agency; or - (3) to a position in a different broadband level having the same maximum salary.
+- (A) "Change in Duty Station" shall mean the moving of an employee to a duty station located within 50 miles, by highway, of his current duty station. - (B) "Duty station" shall mean the place that is designated as an employee's official headquarters. - (C) "Broadband level" shall mean all positions which are sufficiently similar in knowledge, skills, and abilities, and sufficiently similar as to kind or subject matter of work, level of difficulty or responsibilities, and qualification requirements of the work, to warrant the same treatment as to title, pay band, and other personnel transactions. - (D) "Reassignment" shall mean the moving of an employee: - (1) to a position in the same broadband level and same maximum salary but with different duties: - (2) to a position in the same broadband level and same maximum salary, regardless of the duties, but to a different agency; or - (3) to a position in a different broadband level having the same maximum salary.